Migros: M-Budget and Migros Sélection

 In 1996, influenced by the budget ranges in supermarket chains in Australia, Migros made their budget range called M-Budget with seventy products aimed at those with low incomes and large families.
 Now it has grown to 330 products including mountain bikes, snowboards, mp3 players, milk chocolate, jeans, shoes and lighters.
 M-Budget products have a standardized packaging color scheme, consisting of a grass green background with the Migros logo in small white text repeated over it.

 Many of these products are produced in limited quantities rather than as an integral, permanent part of the Migros line.
 Whether they become permanent depends on their success.
 This, combined with the considerable brand recognition that Migros enjoys, conveys a certain amount of desirability to the rarer products.
 As a result, M-Budget items will sometimes be considered collectibles, as it is not always sure that they will ever be produced again.

 To promote the range in the early 2000s Migros developed M-Budget Party tickets costing 9.90 CHF including free non-alcoholic drinks (cola, lemonade and orange juice) and snacks (crisps, chocolate and cakes).

 In 2005, together with Swisscom, Migros launched M-Budget Mobile, a pay-as-you-go MVNO mobile virtual network operator.

 Also in 2005, Migros introduced a premium line called Migros sélection, featuring for the most part food products typically associated with higher budgets and prepared in different fashions than is available through general stock.
 Sélection products also have their distinctive packaging, with pearl white and gold color schemes.

-In April 2006, Migros announced the M-Budget credit card, an initiative between the Federation of Migros Cooperatives, GE Money Bank and MasterCard, originally with an annual rate of CHF 4.40, which was very low compared to credit card annual rates of CHF 100 for a MigrosBank MasterCard Argent credit card.
+In April 2006, Migros announced the M-Budget credit card, an initiative between the Federation of Migros Cooperatives, GE Money Bank and MasterCard, originally with an annual fee of CHF 4.40, which was very low compared to credit card annual fees of CHF 100 for a MigrosBank MasterCard Argent credit card.
 The card was ready by the autumn 2006.
-After Coop, the biggest competitor of Migros, announced a credit card without any annual rate, Migros scrapped its annual charge.
+After Coop, the biggest competitor of Migros, announced a credit card without any annual fee, Migros scrapped its annual fee.

+In 2014 the company again followed its main competitor Coop and started implementing self-service checkout.